Attenuated Total Reflectance (ATR)$99 Base price Go to quote list

 Auger Electron Spectroscopy

-Auger electron spectroscopy (AES) is a surface-sensitive analytical technique used to quantify and map the elemental composition of the outermost 2-10 nm of a material.
+Auger electron spectroscopy (AES) is a surface-sensitive analytical technique with high lateral resolution.
+It is used to quantify and map the elemental composition of the outermost 2-10 nm of a material.

 - Very high lateral resolution (as small as 5 nm)